This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 1 prepared 9-inch pie crust

-• Remove from the oven and let cool completely before cutting (at least 4 hours).
+• Cool: Remove from the oven and let cool completely before cutting (at least 4 hours).
 The pie will finish baking and set up once it is out of the oven.

 Video